ZikriyaAhmadShah/ai-meeting-notes-summarizer/README.md

-# ai-meeting-notes-summarizer
+# AI-Meeting-Notes-Summarizer
-AI powered meeting transcript summarizer built with Claude API  extracts summaries, key decisions and action items in seconds.
+AI powered meeting transcript summarizer built with Claude API that extract summaries, key decisions and action items in seconds.